Creature feature: The more vulnerable spiny softshell turtle

 A hard shell is a turtle's most well-known feature, but not all turtles are so lucky as to have a protective shell to retreat into when danger nears.
 Softshell turtles don't get nearly as much protection from their shells, but they survive and thrive despite this.

 The eastern spiny softshell turtle is one of two softshell turtles in Illinois, and it is the more widespread of the two.
-The other, the smooth softshell turtle, is a threatened species in Illinois, according to the Illinois Department of Natural Resources.
+The other, the smooth softshell turtle, is an endangered species in Illinois, according to the Illinois Natural History Survey.
 Because of their soft shells, these turtles are more vulnerable to predators.
 As a result, they are more aggressive than many turtle species and will scratch and bite if disturbed.

 They spend most of their time in the water, foraging, floating around or buried in the muddy or sandy bottoms of the waters they inhabit, although they do come out of the water to bask in the sun from time to time, according to the Illinois Natural History Survey.
 Like most turtles in the United States, spiny softshell turtles are dormant in the colder part of the year.
 They will dig themselves into the mud or sand at the bottom of the water and lie dormant, usually from about October to April.